Sylius/Sylius/docs/getting-started-with-sylius/custom-business-logic.rst

         "id": 123,
     }

-Then we need to add product to the cart but first it would be good to have any, You can use this call to retrieve some products:
+Then we need to add a product to the cart but first, it would be good to have any.
+You can use this call to retrieve some products:

 .. code-block:: bash